Tim Naish: Research

 Naish and a team returned to the Whanganui Basin in 2014 to drill 500 metres into the layers of sediment.
 The aim was to reduce the uncertainty of a previous estimate that sea levels were 20 metres higher in the Pliocene period - a time when the world had about the same amount of greenhouse gases such as CO_{2} as in the 21st century and was a few degrees warmer.
 This was important because understanding historical changes in global sea levels links to Antarctica's ice sheets and their vulnerability to melting.
-In 2019 Naish worked with Dr Gavin Dunbar of the Antarctic Research Centre and Dr Georgia Grant, a recent Victoria University of Wellington PhD graduate now at GNS Science.
-They used a new method of analysing marine geological sediment archived from the previous Whanganui Basin research and were able to show that "during the past warm period of the Pliocene about three million years ago, global sea levels regularly fluctuated between 5 to 25 metres" According to Dr Grant, it was concerning because a high percentage of the heat from global warming had gone into the Southern Ocean which surrounds the Antarctic ice sheet, making the sheet vulnerable to widespread and catastrophic collapse from ocean heating.
+In 2019 Naish worked with Gavin Dunbar of the Antarctic Research Centre and Georgia Grant, a recent Victoria University of Wellington PhD graduate now at GNS Science.
+They used a new method of analysing marine geological sediment archived from the previous Whanganui Basin research and were able to show that "during the past warm period of the Pliocene about three million years ago, global sea levels regularly fluctuated between 5 to 25 metres".
+According to Grant, it was concerning because a high percentage of the heat from global warming had gone into the Southern Ocean which surrounds the Antarctic ice sheet, making the sheet vulnerable to widespread and catastrophic collapse from ocean heating.
 It was noted that the ice sheet had melted in the past when CO_{2} levels were the same as 2019.

-Naish was a contributor to a document to guide setting up The ANDRILL McMurdo Ice Shelf Project (2006).
-The prospectus for this project, co-authored by Naish, explained its goal was to gather geological data to determine past ice shelf responses to climate warming and this would be achieved by drilling a stratigraphic hole from the Ross Ice Shelf to gather the body of accumulated sediment for analysis and record ocean temperatures.
+Naish contributed to the guide document setting up The ANDRILL McMurdo Ice Shelf Project (2006).
+The prospectus for this project, co-authored by Naish, explained its goal was to gather geological data to determine past ice shelf responses to climate warming by drilling a stratigraphic hole from the Ross Ice Shelf to gather the body of accumulated sediment for analysis and record ocean temperatures.
 Early in its work in 2006, the project established what had happened to this sediment historically and how in the natural cycles at the time, CO_{2} levels were significantly lower than in the modern era.
 The project was aiming to date the sediments to identify just when the ice disappeared and link this back to the climate of the time.